Yoav666s/dnd-wiki/collections/_classes/nornfeld/ranger/arcane-warden.md

 #   overlay_image: /assets/images/classes/ranger/header.png
 #   teaser: /assets/images/classes/ranger/header.jpg
 ---
-Some rangers seek to master weapons to better protect civilization from the terrors of the wilderness.
-Members of the Hunter Conclave learn specialized fighting techniques for use against the most dire threats, from rampaging ogres and hordes of orcs to towering giants and terrifying dragons.
+Some rangers seek to master weapons to better protect their allies, but others turn to the arcane.
+Arcane Wardens learn specialized spells and techniques for use against the most dangerous enemies.

 # Level 3: Arcane Student
 You gain the following benefits.